abhaysgitt/Email-App/README.md

 # Email App

-This is a modern and responsive email app frontend designed to help users manage their email accounts efficiently.
+This is a modern & responsive email app frontend designed to help users manage their email accounts efficiently.
 The application features an intuitive interface for composing, reading, and organizing emails, providing a seamless experience for users.

 ## Features